Azraiqbal/codveda-/README.md

 # CODVEDA-
-This Repoitory contains daily Python assignments and challenge solutions for the Codveda program.
+This Repoitory contains daily Python assignments and challenge solutions for the Codveda program Internship.